 When you show a text on the UI with e.g. a TextArea, you reference the

-actual letters in the text.
-The Widgets will access the texts through
+find the actual letters in the text.
+The Widgets will access the texts

 The Text class contains a pointer array with a pointer to a translation table for each language in the application.
 A translation table is in principle a collection of all strings used in that language: